 - Information summarized from the Companion Animal Parasite Council site: https://www.capcvet.org/capc-recommendations/ascarid-roundworm/ and https://www.capcvet.org/capc-recommendations/hookworms/ Accessed April 10 2018

 Vethical ComboGuard® (spinosad + milbemycin oxime) for Dogs:

 Frequently Asked Questions

-Your veterinarian has prescribed Vethical ComboGuard® as a way of preventing your dog from developing problems caused by infection with three commonly occurring parasite categories.
+Your veterinarian has prescribed Vethical ComboGuard® as a way of preventing your dog from developing problems caused by infection with three commonly occurring parasites.
 Heartworm infection can make dogs very sick and can even be fatal.
 This parasite is spread to dogs by mosquitoes.
-Vethical ComboGuard® can prevent flea infestations from becoming established, and can also remove any fleas that are on your dog at the time of treatment.
-Vethical ComboGuard® will also treat and control common adult intestinal worm infections (roundworms, hookworms and whipworms).
+Vethical ComboGuard® can prevent flea infestations from becoming established, and can also kill any fleas that are on your dog at the time of treatment.
+Vethical ComboGuard® will also treat and control common adult intestinal worm infections (roundworms, hookworms and whipworms). *(A. caninum)

 Vethical ComboGuard® prevents heartworm disease by killing certain stages that develop after an infected mosquito bites a dog.
 As with other heartworm preventives, Vethical ComboGuard® does not kill adult heartworms.
 Speak to your veterinarian about treatment options if your dog is diagnosed with an adult heartworm infection.

 Q: Will my dog still need to be tested for heartworm infection while taking Vethical ComboGuard®?

 You should speak to your veterinarian about the frequency of heartworm testing while your dog is taking Vethical ComboGuard®.

 Q: How do I switch to Vethical ComboGuard® from another heartworm preventive?